 The Company performs an impairment review of its long-lived assets once events or changes in circumstances indicate, in management's judgment, that the carrying value of such assets may not be recoverable.
 When such a determination has been made, management compares the carrying value of the asset groups with their estimated future undiscounted cash flows.
 If it is determined that an impairment has occurred, the fair value of the asset group is determined and compared to its carrying value.
 The excess of the carrying value over the fair value, if any, is recognized as a loss during that period.
 The impairment is calculated as the difference between asset carrying values and their estimated fair values.
-Other than as it relates to intangibles, as described above, no impairment charge was recorded in fiscal 2022 or in fiscal 2021, respectively.
+No impairment charge was recorded in fiscal 2023 or in fiscal 2022.